strapi/documentation/docusaurus/docs/dev-docs/api/entity-service/order-pagination.md

 - pagination by page, when defining the `page` and `pageSize` parameters,
 - and pagination by offset, when defining the `start` and `limit` parameters.

-2 different functions can be used to paginate results with the Entity Service API, and accept different pagination strategies: `findMany()` and `findPage()`
+2 different functions can be used to paginate results with the Entity Service API and accept different pagination strategies:

 | Function name | Possible pagination method(s)                               |
 | ------------- | ----------------------------------------------------------- |